-As an example very different from the non-nil and class-based type systems we defined a confinement type system.
+As an example very different from the non-nil and class-based type systems we also define a confinement type system.
 This type system implements a very specific kind of confinement: confined instance variables.
 References to mutable objects such as a collection are often considered to be private to a class when they are stored in an instance variable; these references should not be shared with other classes.
 The confinement type system can guarantee that such confined instance variables do not leak from their class and thus are not modified outside their class.
-In Smalltalk, all instance variables are always private, encapsulated by the instance.
+In Smalltalk, all instance variables are always private, encapsulated by the instance, but nothing prevents an object from leaking a reference to its private state as the return value of a public method.
 In a way, this type system expresses an extended form of privateness for instance variables.

 The confinement type system demonstrates how TypePlug enables type systems with fairly complex semantics to be implemented succinctly.
-The implementation consist of only 4 classes with a total of about 110 lines of code.
+The implementation consists of only 4 classes with a total of about 110 lines of code.